xbrowse/xbrowse-laptop/README.md

 	./manage.py load_project 1kg

-`reload` will take about an hour - it has to parse all the variants from the VCF file, annotate them, and load them into the variant database.
+`load_project` will take ~1 hour - it has to parse all the variants from the VCF file, annotate them, and load them into the variant database.
 (Annotation is the time bottleneck.)